-Amethyst Press is delighted to be publishing LABYRINTH, a new full-length collection of poetry by Diana Durham.
+In 2021 Amethyst Press published LABYRINTH, a new full-length collection of poetry by Diana Durham:

 Through America’s uncertainty and the New England winter, Labyrinth takes the path inwards.
 The question carried through landscapes urban and natural is painful to formulate: are we lost, or can we find the way to new meaning?
 Spring and warmth bring sweetness, comfort but absolution does not birth in the psyche until the heat of late summer gives way to autumn.
 At the curve of the hill the view opens up: beauty and expansion are reaffirmed.
 Like the shaman, we return to the same place, bringing the renewal of compassionate vision.